InnoverseTeam/InnoversePatcher3DS/README.md

 # InnoverseMiiverse3DS
-Patcher of Miiverse Recreation called Innoverse for 3DS Console.
+Innoverse patcher for the 3DS console.

-# Not yet complete !!!